 The name Osceola comes from one of the leaders of the Seminole people during the second Seminole Wars in Florida.

-It was September 16, 1978 on a gameday against Oklahoma State when Chief Osceola and Renegade made their debut.
+Chief Osceola and Renegade made their iconic debut on a game day against Oklahoma State on September 16, 1978.
 Osceola led the football team onto the field riding his famous Appaloosa horse and throwing a flaming spear into the ground at midfield.

-Still, Osceola and Renegade lead the charge onto the field at Doak Campbell Stadium for every home football game and homecoming and have even done so for the National Championship game on two occasions, first in 1993 for the Orange Bowl and then again 20 years later in 2013 for the Rose Bowl.
+Osceola and Renegade lead the charge onto the field at Doak Campbell Stadium for every home football game and homecoming.
+They have even done so for the National Championship game on two occasions, first in 1993 for the Orange Bowl and then again 20 years later in 2013 for the Rose Bowl.

 There have been 18 Florida State students to dress as Chief Osceola while the Durham family supplied the school with six Appaloosa horses to play the role of the horse Renegade.